web_0347.jpg

 • Does the organization plan to sponsor a number of candidates, and if so, where do you rank?1

-1. Project-based funders, including YLS, are usually reluctant to support more than one fellow at an organization or at the same department of an organization, and it can weaken your candidacy to have another person applying for the same fellowship with the same sponsoring organization.
+1. Project-based funders, including YLS, are usually reluctant to support more than one fellow at an organization or at the same department of an organization, and it can weaken your candidacy to have another person applying for the same fellowship with the same sponsoring organization, especially if the subject area of the competing proposals is in the same area of law.

 Loan Forgiveness